Can Chickens Eat Eggs and How To Stop Them?

 They become concerned when they notice that their chickens are eating their own laid eggs.

-Does it cause any health issues, and how to stop this?
+Does it cause any health issues, and how do you stop this?
 Let’s find out the answer.

 Sometimes this type of issue happens, and chickens start eating their eggs.
 It is a major concern for farmers who want to sell eggs for breeding purposes.

 Yes, eggs are a good source of protein for both humans and chickens.
-They are rich in natural vitamin supplements.
+Eggs contain many natural vitamins and minerals.

 You should be more careful when feeding eggs to chickens.
-If you do not teach them to eat raw eggs, they will eat them, so always give them cooked or boiled eggs.
+If chickens are repeatedly exposed to raw eggs, they may develop a habit of eating them.

 Ensure the eggs are well cooked before you provide them to your chicken flocks.
 Eggs are also suitable for weak baby chicks and stressed chickens.